Help

 No. Every member sets her own targets.
 The bride — or anyone else in the group — cannot edit, override, or even see another member's targets unless that member explicitly chooses to share them.
 This is non-negotiable in our design.

-What if I'm in the bridal party but don't want to lose weight?
+What if I'm in the wedding party but don't want to lose weight?

 Pick "supporting, no weight goal" when you set up your account.
 You'll still have a calorie tracker (set to maintenance) but no weight target.
 You're showing up for your friend.
 That's enough.